arashnm80/arashnm80.github.io/handbook/naval.md

 > Inspiration is perishable, act on it immediately.

+> Work hard as hard as you can.

 ### Lion Work
 > The right way to work is like a lion.